markfink/markfink-site/_posts/2015-10-28-joels-team-maturity-test.md

 title: test for team and project maturity
 subtitle: by Joel Spolsky
 bigimg: /img/jeffrey-lin-713498-unsplash.png
-tags: [software engineering, test automation]
+tags: [software engineering, test automation, agile]
 ---

 Usually I blog here about robotics and microcontrollers so you might not know that I actually work in technical testing.
 But it is true, at least during daylight.
 So in my spare time I focus on my private projects.
 Consequently I do not blog about work but sometimes I stumble about something on the internet that is too good to not share it.
 Today such an event occured.